Smart Lighting Makes Sense

 A self-sustaining program

-The program is being funded through a combination of fund sources.
-The majority of the costs will be paid by debt-financing to be paid back through cost savings realized from reduced energy consumption.
-Incentives of up to 24 cents per kilowatt hour have and will continue to be achieved through the public utilities commission.
+The program is funded through a combination of fund sources.
+The majority of the costs have been financed by debt-financing to be paid back through cost savings realized from reduced energy consumption.
 Portions of the work have been funded through the Statewide Energy Partnership Program.
-This program is expected to be extended to 2014 and will benefit additional projects.
-Get more information about current projects or find information about future work being planned.

 Better lighting and a better environment

-Students, faculty and staff that live, study and work on campus will all benefit from Smart Lighting.
-Most will notice improved lighting conditions both indoors and outdoors when compared to the existing lighting that is being replaced.
+Students, faculty and staff that live, study and work on campus benefit from Smart Lighting.
+Most will notice improved lighting conditions both indoors and outdoors.
 In addition, these improvements will further reduce UC Davis’ overall energy usage, carbon footprint and on-going energy costs.
+The scope of the retrofit projects includes installing new energy efficient lighting and control systems.